 Spitzenburg apple was discovered in the late 1700s by an early Dutch settler of that name.
 It was found at the settlement of Esopus, on the Hudson River, in Ulster County, New York.
-Much attention was bestowed upon this apple when Thomas Jefferson ordered a dozen trees for his orchard in Monticello.
+Much attention was bestowed upon Spitzenburg apple when Thomas Jefferson ordered a dozen trees for his orchard in Monticello.
 Unexcelled in flavor or quality, the fruit is great off the tree, but flavor radically improves in storage.
 Medium apple with crisp, yellow skin covered with inconspicuous red stripes and russet freckles.
 Flesh is tinged yellow, firm, aromatic, and complex in flavor; a perfect balance between sharp and sweet.

 USDA Zone: 5,6,7,8,9,10

-Pollination: Select another midseason bloom apple variety
+Pollination: Select another midseason blooming variety

-Fruit Storage: excellent
+Fruit Storage: Excellent

-Shape when shipped: Feathered (prominent side branching)
+Shape when shipped: Feathered (side branching)

 *Size supplied when shipped: 5/8 inch caliper (width around trunk) 5 to 6 ft. in field. (trimmed to 4-5 ft. when shipped)